 Commit it to paper

 By writing down your goals, by committing your dreams to paper, you force yourself to think deeply.
-If you are a couple, sharing written plans gives each the chance to question the other.
+If you are a couple, discussing your retirement options then sharing written plans gives each the chance to question the other.
 Single people would also benefit from writing down their goals.
 Seeing your plans committed to paper helps you focus on what it is important and, just as importantly, what is not important.